 - Valenitas Hot Sauce! – (I also discovered this for the first time while down in San Diego and I fell in love! – plus that huge bottle is only 1.50$ at Walmart!)

 The thing about authentic Carne Asada is also to cut your meat the right way.

 It needs to be small-like little bite size pieces.
-Sometimes I cut bigger pieces- honestly, whatever works perfect for your little taco:)
+Sometimes I cut bigger pieces- honestly, whatever works perfect for you.

 *Sometimes we don’t let it marinate for long at all when we are in a crunch to make dinner! * It tastes good either way!

-When it’s done marinating put the meat in whatever its cooking in.
+2. When it’s done marinating put the meat in whatever its cooking in.
 Along with the meat, add in the fat that you trimmed off and cook on low-medium.

 (Personally, I like to cook the meat in an electric skillet so it can cook quickly and efficiently. all while soaking in everything!)

 All of the juices and fat will rise over the meat and make everything look kinda soupy.
 Don’t panic!
-That’s normal!
+That’s normal– it will cook off.